Spin (2021 film)

-Spin is an American Disney Channel Original Movie (DCOM) directed by Manjari Makijany from a screenplay by Carley Steiner and Josh A. Cagan.
-Produced by Disney Channel Original Productions, the film stars Avantika Vandanapu, Meera Syal, Abhay Deol, Aryan Simhadri, Michael Bishop, Jahbril Cook, Kerri Medders, and Anna Cathcart and premiered on August 13, 2021.
+Spin is a 2021 American comedy film released as a Disney Channel Original Movie (DCOM).
+It is directed by Manjari Makijany from a screenplay by Carley Steiner and Josh A. Cagan.
+Produced by Disney Channel Original Productions, the film stars Avantika, Meera Syal, Abhay Deol, Aryan Simhadri, Michael Bishop, Jahbril Cook, Kerri Medders, and Anna Cathcart and premiered on August 13, 2021.

-The film received positive reviews, especially for its performances.
+The film received mostly positive reviews, especially for its performances and subversion of typical Disney Channel tropes.

 Plot

 After the death of her mother, Indian-American teenager Rhea Kumar works at her family's restaurant "Spirit of India" with her brother Rohan, her dad Arvind and her maternal grandmother (Nani in Hindi) Asha.
 While on her Sunday dinner shift, she meets Max, a transfer student from England, a DJ who she shares a Calculus class with, and his mother.
-Sundays are also special in the restaurant because of Nani's special performance to classic Bollywood songs.
+Sundays are special in the restaurant because of Nani's special performance to classic Bollywood songs.
 At home, we see Arvind partly reeling from the emotional turmoil of losing his wife eight years ago.
 Although Nani tries to convince him to move on and let it go, it's hard for him.